 The widespread advent of e-commerce changed the game for almost everyone.
 Years ago, staff writers at The Economist shared their thoughts about how e-commerce would shape the future of consumer behavior.
 Empowerment was one key aspect.
 The authors explicitly discuss how advanced research lets people make more informed buying decisions.
 Those same implications can be applied to online selling, too.
 Retail sales were once reserved almost exclusively for traditional businesses.
 Now anyone with an internet connection could promote and sell items with relative ease.

 Anyone undecided about what to do with unwanted property should contemplate their options.
 Devon Delfino at NerdWallet published an informative piece explaining how to sell stuff online.
 She highlights several important considerations but the most critical is likely her second pointer — choosing the right venues.
 She suggests relying on existing platforms rather than building your own website (but sometimes both are necessary).
 Of course, the items you want to sell can often influence your options.
 The trick is finding the best fit.

-Smaller possessions like kitchenware, clothing or jewelry can probably be sold using recognizable platforms such as eBay, Etsy, etc. Larger assets such as automobiles might instead be sold with something like the Auto Auction Mall.
+Smaller possessions like kitchenware, clothing, or jewelry can probably be sold using recognizable platforms such as eBay, Etsy, etc. Larger assets such as automobiles might instead be sold with some specific online platform for automobiles.
 Using those channels or something similar prevents you from having to put together a business infrastructure from scratch.
 Most of the background work is done for you.